 Need some extra interview prep?
 We’ve got you covered.
 Boost your confidence with this FREE Residency Mock Interview and practice your responses to these common interview questions!

-Do residency programs rank everyone they interview?
+So, do residency programs rank everyone they interview?

 Well, the short answer is no. The long answer is that it’s incredibly complicated.
 There are various methodologies that residency programs utilize to rank their applicants.
 The guidelines for ranking applicants include both objective and subjective measures and can vary wildly between specialties and even programs within the same specialty.

 Even within one residency program, the system to screen, interview, and rank applicants is constantly evolving, especially as interviews have shifted to the virtual realm and as leadership turns throughout the years.
-The programs I am familiar with have residency admissions committees that adopt a numerical scoring system for their applicants in order to have a more objective way of evaluation.
+The programs I’m personally familiar with have residency admissions committees that adopt a numerical scoring system for their applicants in order to have a more objective way of evaluation.
 This system comes with its own set of growing pains and learning curves, though with that said, there are no hard and fast rules for what to expect from any given program.

-It is important to keep in mind that programs are trying to optimize their application cycle.
+It’s important to keep in mind that programs are trying to optimize their application cycle.
 They purposefully select the proper number of applicants for interviews in order to match every spot without having to spend too many superfluous resources and time on interviews.
 They also generally try to hedge their bets and account for the fact that some invitees will not show up to the interview, and they may end up with fewer applicants than they wanted to ideally rank.
-In order to gauge how many interview invites they need to send, program leadership refers to data and analytics from previous cycles.
-However, the dynamics of the match can change year-to-year.

 How many applicants do residency programs rank?

-The 2022 NRMP report on rank order lists (ROLs) shows that the average lengths of ROLs in filled and unfilled programs have increased every year.
-In 2022, programs that filled all their spots ranked an average of 15 applicants per opening.
+The 2025 NRMP report on rank order lists (ROLs) shows that the average lengths of ROLs in filled and unfilled programs have increased year by year.
 Note the two years of the pandemic have resulted in steep increases in the average length of rank lists for both filled and unfilled programs.
-This translates into more applicants being ranked per position as there have become more unfilled spots.

 Seeing as the purpose of the interview process is to gain perspective on the person behind the application, interviews can be quite revealing as to an applicant’s true nature.
 In any given program, there will most likely be a few interviewing applicants who, for some reason or another, make it onto the “DNR” list—the “Do Not Rank” list.